This is adapted from a Godly-Play-style homily I gave at an Ash Wednesday Family Eucharist in 2012. In 2021, Lent begins Wednesday, February 17.

 Wendy Claire Barrie is the author of Faith at Home: A Handbook for Cautiously Christian Parents.

-Looking for additional Lenten resources?
+Looking for additional seasonal resources?
+This year, Church Publishing is offering a free downloadable family activity pack for Lent, Holy Week and Easter that’s available until April 12.
 Make Room: A Child’s Guide to Lent and Easter by Laura Alary is a wonderful book to add to your collection.
 For older children, youth and adults, Gayle Boss’s Wild Hope: Stories for Lent from the Vanishing is a gorgeously illustrated new book of powerful stories about endangered animals.
-Illustrated Ministry offers three downloadable family devotionals for Lent; of their always-rich content, the one new this year focuses on giving.
+Illustrated Ministry offers downloadable family devotionals for Lent; of their always-rich content, the one new this year focuses on what the heart treasures .